-After hanging around in the Bariloche wilds for a good while I moved into town as I was in need of a simple company.
-The Refugio Cordillera was a funny old place, it has become more of a place for catering more for the cycle tours around the Circuito Chico than for being a hostel, the owner had been running the place for too long and has become very set in his ways, has the propensity to go into sulks where he decides that only Spanish can be spoken which can get tiring, but all in all a fine geezer and a great little place to pop one’s hat up for a while.
+After hanging around in the Bariloche wilds for a good while I moved into town as I was in need of some simple company.
+The Refugio Cordillera, has become more of a place for catering to the cycle tours around the Circuito Chico, than for being a hostel.
+The owner has been running the place for too long and has become very set in his ways, has the propensity to go into sulks when he decides that only Spanish can be spoken, which can get tiring, but all in all a fine fella and a great little place to pop one’s hat up for a while.

 On Sunday we cooked up a Sunday roast chicken.
 It was a lovely moment for me to sit down with these two lovely people who in some way had such different roots, yet I felt more at home with than almost anyone else I had met on my journey.
 Harp with his funny banter, the empathy of them both.
 Thanks Harpreet and his wife Amanjot for one of the nicest chickens I’ll ever get to taste.